DevExpress/devextreme-documentation/concepts/05 Widgets/Popup/15 Resize and Relocate.md

 ---

-To allow an end user to resize the **Popup**, assign **true** to the [resizeEnabled](/api-reference/10%20UI%20Widgets/dxPopup/1%20Configuration/resizeEnabled.md '/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/#resizeEnabled') option.
+To allow an end user to resize the **Popup**, assign **true** to the [resizeEnabled](/api-reference/10%20UI%20Widgets/dxPopup/1%20Configuration/resizeEnabled.md '/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/#resizeEnabled') property.

 ---
 ##### jQuery